maks-ivanov/amm-demo/README.md

 Providers can withdraw liquidity at current market rate, i.e. the current ratio of the reserve.

 ## TODO
-* Opt users in as part of supply/withdraw/swap workflows
-* Make users cover txn fees for AMM
+* Features:
+    * Limit fill or kill swaps
+    * "Market buy" orders - specify the exact amount of other token desired, execute at market price
+* Maintenance
   * Simplify contract code
   * Tests
   * Docs

 ## Usage